Consulting and Leading in Organisations: Psychodynamic and Systemic Approaches (D10/ED10)

 Why study with us?

-This course will give you a better understanding of yourself in a working context and a greater capacity to understand group processes that create functioning or dysfunctional organisations and teams.
+This course will give you a better understanding of yourself in a working context and a greater capacity to understand group processes that create functioning or dysfunctional organisations and team.
+Both modalities offer opportunity to examine the socio-technical aspects of organisational life, and group dynamics when collaborating online across time zones and cultural contexts.

 It will enhance your capacity for appropriate task-related leadership and develop your ability to act effectively as a consultant, manager or leader in response to organisational issues.